nareshbhatia/react-testing-techniques/docs/difference-between-query-types.md

 | findBy  | throw    | return  | throw    | Yes    |

 - `queryBy` is the most lenient query which returns a null if no match is found and returns the element when a match is found.
+The use of this query is recommended only to check the non-existence of an element.
 - `getBy` is a stricter query which throws if no match is found.
 So this one should be used when you expect the element to be available, otherwise you want the test to fail.